Meet some of our generous donors profiled below.

 “Teaching for Change is building a better tomorrow for our children.
 I feel blessed to be a witness to the motion of history.

 “Oh, and where would educators, parents and students be without the Teaching for Change bookstore located at Busboys and Poets?
 This place is a combination of Eden, Mecca and Oz.”

-Sonia Nieto, internationally respected scholar on multicultural education, is donating a portion of the royalties from her latest book, Dear Paulo: Letters from Those Who Dare Teach to Teaching for Change and Seeds of Solidarity.
+Sonia Nieto, internationally respected scholar on multicultural education, donated a portion of the royalties from her book, Dear Paulo: Letters from Those Who Dare Teach to Teaching for Change and Seeds of Solidarity.

 We already benefit from the contributions Sonia Nieto makes everyday through her research, writing, public speaking, and her unwavering commitment to social justice throughout her work.
 While retired from teaching, she stays in touch with and supports her students throughout the country.

 It is a much appreciated honor to be selected as one of two organizations to receive this donation.

 Robert Babiak is an annual donor to Teaching for Change.
 Originally from Pittsburgh (and forever a Steelers fan), this 25+ year educator lives in Alexandria, Virginia and works in Charles County, Maryland.
 Here is why Robert Babiak supports Teaching for Change: